 Major & Signature Grants assist charitable organizations in all parts of the charitable sector by providing grants to support single or multi-year, large-scale charitable initiatives that are broad in scope and transform our community.
-Grants support local or national initiatives that impact Calgary and area by addressing major issues and encouraging participation in charitable activities from a great number of citizens.
+Grants support local or national initiatives that impact Calgary and area by addressing major issues and serving a great number of people.

 The deadline for written proposals is noon on November 1st each year.
 For more information, download the documents below.